anan44/it-starts-with-clojure/materials/4-state-in-clojure/2-storing-state-with-atom.md

 There is not much more to say about defs for now.
 Almost anything can be stored to them.
-Not only values and objects but functions too.
+Not only values, collections, and objects but functions too.
 This is because Clojure's functions are [first class citizens](https://en.wikipedia.org/wiki/First-class_function), which means that they can be treated as any other values.
 They can be passed as arguments or used as return values.